Wondering if there are mosquitoes in St Lucia?

-This ultimate guide to bugs in St Lucia covers the types of insects you’ll find in St Lucia and how you can protect yourself.
+This ultimate guide on bugs in St Lucia covers the types of insects you’ll find in St Lucia and how you can protect yourself.

 St Lucia is largely made up of a lush tropical rainforest with lots of standing water meaning it’s an ideal location for mosquitoes.